phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 295177
+#Total Number of Tweets: 906484
-#Number of Clinton Tweets: 253758
+#Number of Trump Tweets: 295564
-#Number of Sanders Tweets: 139140
+#Number of Clinton Tweets: 254026
-#Number of Rubio Tweets: 110708
+#Number of Sanders Tweets: 139310
-#Number of Carson Tweets: 56393
+#Number of Rubio Tweets: 110915
-#Number of Bush Tweets: 50168
+#Number of Carson Tweets: 56428
-#Total Number of Tweets:
+#Number of Bush Tweets: 50242
 ---
 ---